kdeldycke/mail-deduplicate/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: 🎁 <CHANGE FEATURE NAME HERE>
 labels:
-    - "🎁 feature request"
+  - 🎁 feature request
-    - "🙏 help wanted"
+  - 🙏 help wanted
 assignees: kdeldycke
 ---